Skip to main contentSkip to main content

 Fernando Alonso in the V8 era

-Fernando Alonso's V8 era was defined by his 2006 title with Renault, a tumultuous McLaren stint, and a series of valiant, yet ultimately unrewarded, championship bids with Ferrari.
+Fernando Alonso's V8 era was defined by his second world title with Renault and subsequent intense, often challenging, championship battles with McLaren and Ferrari.

 • V8